 Lake Louise Gondola

-The address is 1 Whitehorn Rd in Lake Louise, Alberta.
-It is a 45-minute drive from Banff, 57 minutes from Canmore and approximately 2 hours from Calgary.
+The Lake Louise Gondola sits above the Lake Louise village.
+The address is 1 Whitehorn Rd, Lake Louise, Alberta.
+The village and gondola is a 45-minute drive from Banff, hour from Canmore and approximately 2 hours from Calgary.

 Dining at the Lake Louise Gondola

-There are a few options to choose from when visiting the Lake Louise Gondola.
-The Whitehorn Bistro, located at the top of the gondola is known for its local and seasonal ingredients and for having one of the best restaurant views in Banff.
-It is accessible in the summer with your gondola ticket or in the winter with your ski pass.
+There are a few food options to choose from when visiting the Lake Louise Gondola.
+The Whitehorn Bistro, at the top of the gondola, is known for its local and seasonal ingredients and for having one of the best restaurant views in Banff.

 If you’re looking for more of a grab-and-go option, we recommend stopping into the Lodge of Ten Peaks Cafeteria at the base.